gramanicu/CPP_Template/README.md

 - `./install.sh` - global installation
 - `./localInstall.sh` - local installation

-Now you should run the command from anywhere, using the `c++proj` command from the terminal
+Now you should run the command from anywhere, using the `c++proj` command from the terminal.

+> **_NOTE_** Everytime the script is run, it will try to get the latest version of the script from github.
+But, the changes will apply the next time the script is executed.

 # Run arguments
 - The script can use up to 3 arguments